 NATO launches a new training programme in Iraq, teaching Iraqi security forces to counter improvised explosive devices (IEDs).
-This is particularly relevant for territory newly liberated from ISIL occupation.
+This is particularly relevant for territory newly liberated from ISIS occupation.

 16 February 2017

-Defence ministers agreed to create a new regional ‘Hub for the South’, based at NATO’s Joint Force Command in Naples.
+Defence ministers agree to create a new regional ‘Hub for the South’, based at NATO’s Joint Force Command in Naples.
 It will be a focal point for increasing both the Alliance’s understanding of the challenges stemming from the region, and its ability to respond to them.

 31 March 2017

 Foreign ministers decide to step up their efforts inside Iraq, including with military medicine courses to train new paramedics, and with training to help maintain tanks and armoured fighting vehicles.

 25 May 2017

-At their meeting in Brussels, Allies agree an action plan to do more in the international fight against terrorism with: more AWACS flight time, more information-sharing and air-to-air refuelling; NATO’s membership in the Global Coalition to Defeat ISIL; the establishment of a new terrorism intelligence cell at NATO Headquarters and the appointment of a coordinator to oversee NATO’s efforts in the fight against terrorism.
+At their meeting in Brussels, Allies agree an action plan to do more in the international fight against terrorism with: more AWACS flight time, more information-sharing and air-to-air refuelling; NATO’s membership in the Global Coalition to Defeat ISIS; the establishment of a new terrorism intelligence cell at NATO Headquarters and the appointment of a coordinator to oversee NATO’s efforts in the fight against terrorism.

 5-6 December 2017

 At their meeting, foreign ministers underline the continuing need to provide support to NATO’s southern partners in building counter-terrorism capabilities and institutions.
 They reaffirm their full commitment to Allied efforts in training and assistance, building Iraq’s and Afghanistan’s security capacity, which is an important part of NATO’s contribution to the fight against terrorism.
-Ministers also note that NATO’s role within the Global Coalition to Defeat ISIS would evolve as the Coalition moves from combat operations to stabilisation efforts.
+Ministers also note that NATO’s role within the Global Coalition to Defeat ISIS will evolve as the Coalition moves from combat operations to stabilisation efforts.

 NATO and the European Union agree to boost their cooperation in the fight against terrorism, including by strengthening the exchange of information, coordinating their counter-terrorism support for partner countries and working to improve national resilience to terrorist attacks.

 15 February 2018

 At their meeting, defence ministers agree to start planning for a NATO non-combat advisory and capacity-building mission in Iraq, at the request of the Iraqi government and the Global Coalition to Defeat ISIS.

 11 July 2018